ecspetra/trackslyn/README.md

 ## Description

-Web audio player that grants access to a user's Spotify tracks.
-The project implements a customized audio player designed for playing previews of tracks from the user's library.
+A web audio player that connects to a user’s Spotify account and allows playback of track previews through a custom-built player interface.

 ## Link
 https://trackslyn.yuliia-tkachenko.dev